evensolberg/tfdoc/README.md

 The resulting binary can be found in `target/release/` and can be moved to somewhere in your path, for example `/usr/local/bin`

+The Releases section of this repository also contains binary builds for various platforms.

 ## Usage

 ```sh